prio-data/views_pipeline/common_utils/README.md

 # ModelPath (common_utils/model_path.py)

+The `ModelPath` class is designed to manage model paths and directories within the ViEWS Pipeline.
+It provides a structured way to handle various directories and scripts associated with a specific model.

 ### Initialization

 To start using the `ModelPath` class, you need to initialize it with a specific model name.
 You can optionally validate whether the directories and scripts exist.